 If a taxpayer and his or her spouse owes money to DRS or another agency, the amount owed may be deducted from the refund.
 This debt delays the processing of the refund because all claims against the refund must be resolved before a refund check can be processed.
 This policy also applies to a paper return.

-Delays in refunds claimed on receiving a federal refund do not impact the time required to receive a Connecticut refund.
+If there is a delay in receiving a federal refund, this will not impact the time to receive a Connecticut refund.

 VIII.
 Balance Due Returns